More "Senior" (F1)

 time, requiring a strong arm down the straight.
 Ian also said

-drive than the competition.
+throw around than the competition.
 Ian sent the following Dore photos:

-first, the Morry Oxford with some damage but without the neat hood scoop seen on a later photo, and an earlier car written-off in the track fence.
-Next, Rod stands beside the Fiat 600 (which Ian Melton helped to build), relatively undamaged.
-Then, the "little 'un" lining up
+- First, the Morry Oxford with some damage but without the neat hood scoop seen on a later photo,

 beside Jim Berg's famous super-powerful # 471.
 The Fiat was